mwcaisse/blog/docs/_posts/2020-04-13-automated-archlinux-installation.md

 ```

 ### Create a non-root user
-We will create the non-root user that you will use the system as and set its password along with the root users password.
+We will create the non-root user that you will use the system as and set its password along with the root user's password.
 To do this we will use `useradd` to add the user and `chpasswd` to change the password as it allows reading the
 password from a pipe.